FIJI LIVEABOARD DIVE GUIDE

 Each room comes with an ensuite bathroom, air conditioning, hair dryer, and is serviced daily — making it one of the most comfortable liveaboard trips in Fiji.

 As the Reef Endeavor is more of a cruise that offers dive packages rather than a traditional liveaboard, divers must purchase a dive package.
 Dive trips are run from a small tender and typically venture to some of Fiji’s hidden dive sites.

 It’s a great fit for mixed groups, families, and travelers wanting to share their experiences with others as they cruise around the Friendly Isles.

 Reef Endeavor is more of a leisure cruise that offers dive packages for an extra cost.
 You will be sharing the large space with non-divers, as dive packages are purchased as an extra on the cruise.
 The Reef Endeavor is a great pick if you want a leisure holiday with a bit of diving thrown in as well.
 Or, if you are traveling through Fiji with a mix of divers and non-divers.
-Meanwhile, Nai’a and the Fiji Aggressor are traditional liveaboard trips where the emphasis is on diving.
+Meanwhile, Nai’a is a traditional liveaboard trips where the emphasis is on diving.

 The Salt Sirens is a participant in the PADI Travel and Liveaboard.com affiliate programs, an affiliate advertising program designed to provide a means for us to earn fees by linking to our affiliate partners.